technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 2/Lab 2 - Streamlining IT Support Operations with Autonomous Copilot Agent at Contoso Solutions.md

 By completing this exercise, participants will learn:

-- How to access and navigate Power Apps using User1 credentials.
+- How to access and navigate Power Apps using office 365 admin tenant credentials.

 - Steps to create and configure a Dataverse table by importing data.